 Wait, the NFL mascots know each other?
 Is there some secret mascot clubhouse?

 “There is, and I set it up actually,” Asdourian says.
 “We all communicate through email.”

 They talk about secret stuff, he says.
 Tricks of the trade.
 “Mainly we make fun of each other.”

 When he’s not at work, or in Blitz Mode, or raising money for the MS Society, Asdourian loves spending time with his tightknit family.

 When he was diagnosed, his brother (and best friend) Ross moved from New York City to Seattle almost immediately.

 “He lived on my couch for a year.
 He never was like, ‘Hey, it’s because you have MS.’ It was an unspoken thing,” Asdourian says.
 “My parents moved to Seattle from Florida as well a couple of years ago.
 My family freaked out probably more than I did.”

 “My family is super important to me,” Asdourian says.

-His parents, brother, and Lucy provide the ultimate support system for Asdourian, the increasingly high-profile Microsoft employee Asdourian – and for his rather famous counterpart, Blitz.
+His parents and brother provide the ultimate support system for Asdourian – and for his rather famous counterpart, Blitz.

 “I’m the best kind of famous,” he says.
 “Once the Blitz head is off, no one knows who I am.”